pixincreate/Automeet/Source/readMe.md

 Automatically.

 **NOTE:** Password is invisible.
-Check the readme.md for more information.
+A simple approach to secure password input.